rahimftd/data-tracker/README.md

 - Rewrite the ranking endpoint to automatically pick "comparable" currencies.
 As written today, the endpoint requires the caller to pass in a list of currencies they want to rank/compare
 - Add input validation to check request parameters
 - Logging/metrics to track the performance of all endpoints, clients, etc.
+- Better error handling throughout the app.
+For example, in the ranking endpoint we do not handle errors returned from the stdev() function.